Cloud9Clone/springboot-maven-liquibase/Liquibase-Intro.md

 An example of such a change is presented on the current figure, where there is a need to modify the column ```type``` by specifying a new length of the ```VARCHAR``` related to the table ```advertisement``` and schema ```liquibase_test```.
 Added as a reference to the ```db.changelog-root.xml``` file will indicate Liquibase that there is a modification to be done.
 With this approach is done the *roll changes forward* way.

 The second most interesting approach for removing a change is the ```rollback``` type of change.
-It is a separate tag specified next to a change, indicating in case of rollbacking the current changeSet, which required operations should be executed.
+It is a separate tag specified next to a change, indicating which required operations should be executed in case of rolling back the current changeSet.
 Some change operations e.g. ```CREATE TABLE``` have an automatic rollback operation like ```DROP TABLE```, so the user can skip providing the rollback tag for such kind of operations.
 In other words, Liquibase can figure out what action must be executed when there is an attempt for rollback.
 However, in scenarios like the one presented on the current figure, it is hard for Liquibase to determine what should be the rollback operation so the user must specify it.

 <p align="center">
     <img src="pictures_docu/liquibase_modifyDataType_with_rollback_exp.png" alt="liquibase rollback" align="center"/>